A case-based update of PALS: The 2010 paediatric basic and advanced life-support guidelines

 Out-of-hospital cardiac arrest survival remains poor.
 Bystander CPR is a major determinant of victim outcome but, unfortunately, most bystanders do not act, commonly citing panic or fear of harming the patient as their reason.
 CPR training may help overcome this problem and improve bystander response rates.
 Short 20 min to 30 min video-based self-instruction kits for basic life support (such as the Heart and Stroke Foundation of Canada’s CPR Anytime Family & Friends kit) have demonstrated equivalent learning outcomes compared with longer instructor-led courses.
 This training format might be one method to increase the number of bystanders willing to respond, ultimately improving outcomes from cardiac arrest.

 Survival from in-hospital cardiac arrests has improved dramatically over the past 25 years, but three-quarters of all in-hospital paediatric cardiac arrest victims still die.
-The etiology for most cardiac arrests in children remains asphyxial; thus, recognition of patients at risk and prevention of deterioration remains a priority.
-Medical emergency teams or rapid response teams can be considered as one method to improve in-hospital care.
-Before-and-after implementation studies of these teams suggest reduced respiratory and cardiac arrest incidence as well as reduced hospital mortality overall.
+The etiology for most cardiac arrests in children remains asphyxial; thus, recognition of patients at risk and prevention of deterioration remain priorities.
+Implementating medical emergency teams and/or rapid response systems must always be considered in institutions with adequate resources, but it is even more important that health care team members are able to recognize and intervene when paediatric patients are deteriorating.
+There is insufficient evidence to recommend the implementation of Paediatric Early Warning Scores (PEWS) in hospitals caring for paediatric patients.
 Paediatric institutions require, at minimum, a continuous quality improvement process that systematically monitors cardiac arrests, resuscitation care and outcomes.
 The cycle of measurement, benchmarking, feedback and change is fundamental in narrowing the gap between ideal and actual performance.

-Current resuscitation courses, such as paediatric advanced life support and the Neonatal Resuscitation Program, are adopting new educational methods in an attempt to improve long-term retention of knowledge and skills.
+Current resuscitation courses, such as Paediatric Advanced Life Support (PALS) and the Neonatal Resuscitation Program, are adopting new educational methods to improve long-term retention of knowledge and skills.
 Methods, such as team training with realistic patient simulators, debriefing with standardized scripts and video-based learning with a ‘practice while watching’ approach, may help to consolidate learning and, ultimately, lead to improved patient outcomes from cardiac arrest.

 ACUTE CARE COMMITTEE